Longview Comprehensive Plan

 An open house was held in March of 2017 for residents and owners of 36th Ave properties to collect comments regarding options for the neighborhood and the Regional Commercial Classification.
 The Planning Commission has scheduled a workshop to consider options for the 36th Ave neighborhood and Regional Commercial zone/classification if the commission concludes that Longview is unlikely to see development of a new big box store.

-A map of the 36th Avenue area is on the back of this page.
+A map of the 36th Avenue area is below.
 For more information, an agenda for the workshop will be posted at mylongview.com under ‘Agendas & Minutes’